-The copyright for the 12 plays of the Shakespeare Out Loud series are owned by Shakespeare Out Loud INC. Pdf scripts may be downloaded from our website, printed and distributed to students and actors for free.
-The scripts may not be sold or marketed in any way, in any country, in any medium (in whole, in part or adapted) without the express written consent of Shakespeare Out Loud INC.

-For schools or school boards wishing to print and sell scripts to students, educational re-distribution rights may be purchased by contacting rbartonsol@shaw.ca.
+The copyright for the 12 plays of the Shakespeare Out Loud series is owned by Shakespeare Out Loud INC. Pdf scripts may be downloaded from our website by teachers, printed and distributed to the teacher's students or actors, for free.
+The scripts and audio plays may not be sold, distributed outside the school, or marketed in any way, in any country, in any medium (in whole, in part or adapted) without the express written consent of Shakespeare Out Loud INC. For schools or school boards wishing to print and sell scripts to students, educational re-distribution rights may be purchased by contacting rbartonsol@shaw.ca.